gohugoio/hugo/content/en/methods/shortcode/Inner.md

 This configuration is not unsafe if _you_ control the content.
 Read more about Hugo's [security model].

-Second, because we are rendering the entire shortcode as markdown, we must adhere to the rules governing [indentation] and inclusion of [raw HTML blocks] as provided in the [CommonMark] specification.
+Second, because we are rendering the entire shortcode as Markdown, we must adhere to the rules governing [indentation] and inclusion of [raw HTML blocks] as provided in the [CommonMark] specification.

 {{< code file=layouts/shortcodes/card.html  >}}
 <div class="card">